Manitoba Highway 20: Route description

-From this point, PTH 20 travels in an east-west direction while maintaining its designation as a north-south highway.
+From this point, PTH 20 travels in an east–west direction while maintaining its designation as a north-south highway.
 It skirts the southern boundary of the Swan-Pelican Provincial Forest before reaching its northern terminus with PTH 10 at Cowan.

 History

 Highway 20 was originally designated in 1928 from PTH 2 east of Carroll to Boissevain.
 This became part of PTH 25 in 1929 (which became part of PTH 10 in 1939).

-When the current version of PTH 20 first appeared on the 1948/49 Manitoba Highway Map, it was originally a short north-south highway spanning 54 km that connected PTH 5 just east of Dauphin to Winnipegosis.
+When the current version of PTH 20 first appeared on the 1948–49 Manitoba Highway Map, it was originally a short north–south highway spanning 54 km that connected PTH 5 just east of Dauphin to Winnipegosis.

 The highway was extended to Camperville in 1957, and completed to its current northbound terminus at Cowan in 1959.

 The segment of the highway between Dauphin and its current southern terminus was originally part of PTH 5 before its current section between Ochre River and PTH 10 south was constructed and opened to traffic in 1959.
-PTH 20 was then extended along the old section of PTH 5 at that point, with a small spur between the original southern terminus and Dauphin's city center being redesignated as PTH 20A.
+PTH 20 was then extended along the old section of PTH 5 at that point, with a small spur between the original southern terminus and Dauphin's city centre being redesignated as PTH 20A.